CubertCoin/cubertcoin/.github/ISSUE_TEMPLATE/community_proposal.md

 ---

-### 1. Title
+### 1. Summary
-A clear, specific title for this proposal.
+A 1-2 sentence overview of what you are proposing and why it matters.

 ### 2. Problem Statement
 What issue or opportunity does this proposal address?
 Why does it matter to the Corporate Survivors community?